open-contracting-extensions/ocds_designContest_extension/README.md

 # Design contest

-Adds an object to the Tender object to describe a design contest.
+Adds an object to the tender object to describe a design contest.

 ## Legal context